Jouskaio/Jouskaio/README.md

     compagniesWorkedWith: ["Orange", "RATP", "Novæ Memoræ", "Santarelli"],
     funFact: ["My name is contraction of Jouska and I/O.
-    Jouska means 'A hypothetical conversation that you compulsively play out in your head' which is usually the behaviour I have and I am confronted to an error while coding"] };
+    Jouska means 'A hypothetical conversation that you compulsively play out in your head' which is usually the behavior I always have when reflecting about a future decision"] };
 ```